vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 ## Write server-side code directly

 As `getStaticProps` runs only on the server-side, it will never run on the client-side.
-It won’t even be included in the JS bundle for the browser.
-That means you can write code such as direct database queries without them being sent to browsers.
+It won’t even be included in the JS bundle for the browser, so you can write direct database queries without them being sent to browsers.

-This means that instead of fetching an **API route** from `getStaticProps`, you can write the server-side code directly in `getStaticProps`.
+This means that instead of fetching an **API route** from `getStaticProps` (that itself fetches data from an external source), you can write the server-side code directly in `getStaticProps`.

+Take the following example.
+An API route is used to fetch some data from a CMS.
+That API route is then called directly from `getStaticProps`.
+This produces an additional call, reducing performance.
+Instead, the logic for fetching the data from the CMS can be moved to `getStaticProps`.

+Alternatively, if you are **not** using API routes to fetch data, then the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API _can_ be used directly in `getStaticProps` to fetch data.

-You can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.
+To verify what Next.js eliminates from the client-side bundle, you can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/).

 ## Statically Generates both HTML and JSON